DumpySquare/f5-conx-core/README.md

 https://medium.com/javascript-scene/master-the-javascript-interview-what-s-the-difference-between-class-prototypal-inheritance-e4cd0a7562e9

 I see a way to have the parent mgmtClient class, then add on additional classes within to provide the different bolt on funtionality

+If you made it this far...
+Ended up wrapping all the classes in a top level f5Device class that includes the f5mgmt class for all connectivity, if different ATC services are discovered running on the device, then classes for each respective service are instantiated with the mgmt class for connectivity details and attached to the parent f5Device class.

+This provide a single object for connecting to and managing a single device.
+If tools need to be able to manage connectivity between multiple devices, each device gets it's own class and everything is in a nice package

 ---